MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     applicable.

 2. In the Taxable Amount Min and Max fields, enter the minimum and maximum taxable amount for this detail, if applicable.
-If you don’t enter a minimum or maximum, taxes will be calculated on transactions of any amount.
+If you don't enter a minimum or maximum, taxes will be calculated on transactions of any amount.

-*If there is no maximum taxable amount, don’t enter anything other than 0 in the maximum taxable amount field.
+*If there is no maximum taxable amount, don't enter anything other than 0 in the maximum taxable amount field.
 If the amount shown in that field is greater than zero, Microsoft Dynamics GP will compare the taxable amount to the maximum each time taxes are recalculated, which can significantly increase processing time.
-If the amount in the Taxable Amount Max field is 0, Microsoft Dynamics GP doesn’t perform the comparison and processing time is reduced.*
+If the amount in the Taxable Amount Max field is 0, Microsoft Dynamics GP doesn't perform the comparison and processing time is reduced.*

 1. If you entered a minimum or maximum taxable amount, complete the following
     steps:

-    - Use the Include list to select whether to calculate the tax on the full amount of the transaction or only to the amount that’s within the minimum - maximum range of the tax.
+    - Use the Include list to select whether to calculate the tax on the full amount of the transaction or only to the amount that's within the minimum - maximum range of the tax.

     - Use the Qualifiers list to select what the taxable minimum and maximum